There are nine methods in all to fix the blue screen of death error on PC. But you should perform data recovery at first for data security.

 Method 2.
 BSOD Recovery via EaseUS Data Recovery Wizard with Bootable Media

-If you don't want to or don't know how to remove the hard drive, you can still recover data from your problematic computer directly by using EaseUS Data Recovery Wizard Pro with Bootable Media.
+If you don't want to or don't know how to remove the hard drive, you can still recover data from your problematic computer directly by using EaseUS Data Recovery Wizard with bootable media.

 NOTE: If the BSOD is caused by hardware damage, you cannot recover data with bootable media, which can't start your computer either in this case.
 To recover data, you have to remove your hard drive and use Method 1 to troubleshoot.